yaseenkady/tree.pro/raw/20_nervous/2_peripheral/symmetric_distal_polyneuropathy.md

 Paresthesia

-Loss of vibration
+Loss of vibration sensation

-Loss of pain
+Loss of pain sensation

+Loss of ankle reflex

+Loss of temperature sensation

+Loss of pressure sensation